thatchubbydev/hero_database/README.md

 # superhero database

-This is a web app that displays any superhero of your choice...or at least is available in my fetched API data lol
+This is a web app that displays any superhero of your choice... rather just the ones available in my fetched API data lol

 ## technologies